cruzgerman216/react-youtubeclone/README.md

 # React Youtube Clone
-A Youtube Clone made in React/Redux this is connected to a <a href="https://github.com/cruzgerman216/youtubeclone-api">backend API</a>.
-Just like the popular video platform <a href="https://www.youtube.com/" target="_blank">Youtube.com</a>, this project is a video platform that has features such as uploading videos through video embeded urls, liking comments, adding comments and created a personalzied channel to their liking.
-This project utitlizes standard ES6, authentication and standard react practices such as container components, presentational components, and more.
+A Youtube Clone made in React/Redux that is connected to a <a href="https://github.com/cruzgerman216/youtubeclone-api">backend API</a>.
+Just like the popular video platform <a href="https://www.youtube.com/" target="_blank">Youtube.com</a>, this project has features such likes, comments and customized channels.
+Unlike <a href="https://www.youtube.com/" target="_blank">Youtube.com</a>, the app is an SPA featuring embeded urls that act as a upload.
+This project also utitlizes standard ES6, authentication and standard react practices such as container components, presentational components, and more.

 For a video demonstration, please visit